.comment-link {margin-left:.6em;}

 Since it is well established that cats who are fortunate enough to have owners who love and dote on them prefer to remain at home with them, the mere fact that Garfield sometimes attempted to get into the automobiles of shoppers as they were departing Sainsbury's attests to just how lonely that he was and how much that the longed for a real home and an owner of his own.
 The only notable exception to that rule are intact males who sometimes roam in search of females during Paarungszeit.

 It therefore hardly came as any surprise to anyone when on July 2, 2019 he was run down by a motorist, presumably a hit-and-run one, in the parking lot of Sainsbury's.
-He was taken by an unidentified individual to a local surgery but, allegedly, he could not have been saved.
+He was taken by an unidentified individual to a local surgery but he, allegedly, could not have been saved.
 He was only twelve years old.

 "With great sadness, we have to report that Garfield died a short while ago.
 He was hit by a car in Sainsbury's car park earlier this afternoon and was rushed to the vet but they (sic) were unable to save him," one of the Villers announced on Garfield' Facebook page later that same horrible day.
 "Garfield brought joy to all our lives and his memory lives on.
 Give your cat an extra cuddle tonight and remember Garfy with love."